clovenbradshaw-ctrl/ikey4/README.md

 - No plaintext data transmitted to servers
 - Keys never leave the client
 - PIN and password ARE the encryption keys (not just authentication)
-- Cannot recover forgotten PIN/password without recovery codes
+ - Cannot recover forgotten PIN/password

 ## Data Storage